 How to Put People First As the Coronavirus Outbreak Grows

 The ongoing novel coronavirus (COVID-19) outbreak has dominated headlines and captured public attention over the last several weeks.
-And with good reason: thousands of cases and hundreds of deaths from the virus have been confirmed globally, according to the World Health Organization, which has declared the outbreak a public emergency of international concern.
+And with good reason: thousands of cases and deaths from the virus have been confirmed globally, according to the World Health Organization, which has declared the outbreak a pandemic.

 In the face of this risk, it's important that businesses take steps to plan for and protect against the possibility that the outbreak worsens and the potential implications for revenues, operations, customers, vendors and, especially, employees.
 Employers should make their people a top priority and work to both protect their health and keep them well-informed.

 In doing so, however, employers must avoid overreacting or implementing certain measures prematurely, which could complicate their response and harm their relationships with employees.